bbaum11/internship2025_stuff/k8s_salt/k8s_salt.md

 curl -OLs https://github.com/derailed/k9s/releases/download/v0.50.9/k9s_Linux_amd64.tar.gz
 curl -OLs https://get.helm.sh/helm-v3.18.4-linux-amd64.tar.gz
 ```

+## Manual process of installing rke2 that the salt state is automating
+the salt state is located [here](salt)

 ### [adding needed images to a private registry](salt/registry/create_registry.sls)
 if a registry needs to be created for specific images, the following process is done: